Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 23. Number, Structure and Independence of Committees

 The Governance Committee has the responsibility to recommend to the Board which Board Committees to form, and the composition and responsibilities of such Committees.
-The current Committees are Audit; Executive; Compensation, Human Resources & Management Succession; Governance; and Technology.
-Committee membership, with the exception of the Executive and Technology Committees, must consist solely of independent, non-employee directors.
+The current standing Committees are: Audit; Executive; Compensation, Human Resources & Management Succession; Governance; and Technology.
+Committee membership, with the exception of the Executive Committee, must consist solely of independent, non-employee directors.

 24. Assignment and Rotation of Committee Members